m4jidRafiei/mysite/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Data Scientist (PhD Candidate)
+role: Data and Process Scientist

 # Organizations/Affiliations to show in About widget
 organizations: